NAIOP Massachusetts Updates on COVID-19 + CRE

 The City of Cambridge announced it is extending the due date for Second Half Real Estate and Property Tax bills until June 1, 2020.
 In addition, interest and other penalties on late payments made on Excise Tax and water/sewer bills with due dates after March 10, 2020 will be waived if payments are made before June 30, 2020.
 It is our understanding that this applies to both residential and commercial.

 The City of Boston has extended the due date for property tax bills in Boston until June 1st to give residents more flexibility during the ongoing public health crisis caused by COVID-19.
-It is our understanding this only applies to residential.
+This applies to both residential and commercial properties.

 BPDA COVID-19 Response